Catch Us If You Can: Background and composition

 "Catch Us If You Can" was written by drummer Dave Clark and guitarist Lenny Davidson.

 In 1964, the Dave Clark Five broke through in England, scoring three consecutive top-ten singles with "Glad All Over" (1963), "Bits and Pieces" and "Can't You See That She's Mine" (both 1964).
-According to Jim Beviglia, their initial burst of success there "tailed off a bit", leading to their focus on America in the wake of the British Invasion, where in 1964 and 1965 they were selling "selling a million records a month".
-They had already starred in the movie Get Yourself a College Girl (1964), when drummer Dave Clark was contacted by Jack L. Warner, who wanted to contract the band for a three-film deal as his daughter was a fan.
+According to Jim Beviglia, their initial burst of success there "tailed off a bit", leading to their focus on the US in the wake of the British Invasion, where in 1964 and 1965 they were selling "selling a million records a month".
+They had already starred in the film Get Yourself a College Girl (1964), when drummer Dave Clark was contacted by Jack L. Warner, who wanted to contract the band for a three-film deal as his daughter was a fan.
 Though Clark turned down the offer, it was agreed that they would star in one motion picture directed by John Boorman as long as it was "ready for the drive-ins" by the summer of 1965.

-The idea to the song "Catch Us If You Can" was initialized by Clark, who came up with the track's hook and finger snapping, the latter of which were conceived in a "Mary Wells / Major Lance-type feel".
+The song's composition was conceptualized by Clark, who came up with the track's hook and finger snapping, the latter of which were conceived in a "Mary Wells / Major Lance-type feel".
 Clark then consulted the band's vocalist Mike Smith and saxophonis Denis Payton for ideas, though it was guitarist Lenny Davidson "who was going in the direction" Clark was aiming for with the song.
 As with the Dave Clark Five's other output from the 1960s, "Catch Us If You Can" was recorded at Lansdowne Studios in Holland Park.
 Present in the studio was audio engineer Adrian Kerridge, who also "recorded most of the band's early core hit catalog".
 The song was produced by Dave Clark himself.

-As recorded by the Dave Clark Five, "Catch Us If You Can" runs 1:54 minutes in length, and was written in the key of G major.
+As recorded by the Dave Clark Five, "Catch Us If You Can" contains a running time of one minute and fifty-four seconds, and was written in the key of G major.
 The song opens with a "two-note ascending riff" performed on an acoustic guitar alongside finger snaps, something that AllMusic critic Richie Unterberger characterizes as "unusually spare" by the band's standards.
 The hook featuring the fingersnapping "anchors half the song" whereas the song's refrain turns into a "shaggy rocker" that features a full band performance with the "expected saxophone and layers of harmony vocals pile on with force".
 The transition between the song's verse and bridge features a similar drum roll to the band's other hits.
-Unusually for a Dave Clark Five song, "Catch Us If You Can" features a "bluesy" harmonica solo performed by Payton, rather than organ or saxophone.
-Lyrically, Beviglia identifies the song as a "kind of a youth anthem" despite the contentless words, as does Unterberger, who further believed that there additionally was a thematical element of anti-establishment in them.
+Unusually for a Dave Clark Five song, "Catch Us If You Can" features a "bluesy" harmonica solo performed by Payton, rather than an organ or a saxophone.
+Lyrically, Beviglia identifies the song as a "kind of a youth anthem" despite its incomprehensible lyrics, as does Unterberger, who further considered it to feature anti-establishment themes.